 There are elaborate rituals and ceremonies that accompany the application of Pe’a.

-After the fact, the skin is routinely massaged and washed with saltwater by members of the community.
+After the fact, the skin is routinely massaged and washed with saltwater by members of the community, for hygiene purposes.

 Malu is the female form of Tatau.

 The designs are generally smaller and more delicate in Malu.